econoalchemist/HodlrOne/03_PreMarking-Stamping.md

 ![](assets/hodlr_22.jpg)

-Once stamped, you should have clear well-defined making that are now a permanent part of the plate.
+Once stamped, you should have clear well-defined markings that are now a permanent part of the plate.

 ![](assets/hodlr_24.jpg)
 ![](assets/hodlr_25.jpg)